 However, the cats may still need some vitamins such as A, E, and C that are strong antioxidants and, may help delay the aging process.
 To know which nutrients your cat needs, consult your veterinary so that he/she can recommend the ideal diet based on your cat’s body needs.

 Older cats tend to drink lower amounts of water that a young cat.
 If you are feeding your cat a dry diet, provide several sources of water to keep the cat hydrated.
 You may add flavors to the water to entice the cat to drink more water.
 However, if your cat is on a canned cat food diet, this diet will help keep her body hydrated.
 Keep a balance of dry and wet cat food and always provide several clean water drinking points.

-Best Cat Food for Older Cats- Top 5 Picks
+Best Cat Food for Senior Cats- Top 5 Picks

 1. IAMS Proactive Health Senior Adult Dry Cat Food (11 Years & Older)